octobercms/docs/3.x/element/define-options.md

 ## Option Presets

-The `optionsMethod` property specifies a preset code that can be used to request the available options.
+The `optionsPreset` property specifies a preset code that can be used to request the available options.

 ```yaml
 optionsPreset: icons